 Okay, so we know that dogs don’t always have the best reputation for fresh breath.
 But if the smell is not directly related to what they ate, it can sometimes indicate that bacteria and plaque have settled in their mouths.
 This puts them at risk for teeth decay.

 If their breath smells particularly bad (like rotten eggs), it could be a sign that they have gum/tooth disease, which needs proper diagnosis and treatment from their doctor.
-A research conducted by the American Veterinary Dental Society found that 70% of dogs and 60% of cats have some form of tooth/gum disease at the age of three.
+Research conducted by the American Veterinary Dental Society found that 70% of dogs and 60% of cats have some form of tooth/gum disease at the age of three.
 This risk is even way higher for younger breeds of dogs.

 Treating gum disease can damage your pet’s teeth and jaws over time and is a significant cause of tooth loss.
 Also, infections caused by gum/teeth disease are linked to heart, liver, and kidney disorders, so you should talk to your veterinarian if you notice any unusual odors in your dog’s breath.